HARLEY-DAVIDSON PRESENTS NEW MODELS AND NEW TECHNOLOGIES FOR 2020

 CVO GALLERY

-CVO Limited • Displacement: 1923 cm3 • Power: 78 kW (106 HP) at 5,450 rpm • Max. torque: 166 Nm at 3,500 rpm • Recommended retail price in Germany: from 42,595 euros plus transport and installation fee (560 euros ) • Recommended retail price Austria: from 49,995 euros including transport and assembly fee • Guarantee: 4 years • Expected availability in Germany/Austria: October 2019
+CVO Limited - Displacement: 1923 cm3 - Power: 78 kW (106 hp) at 5,450 rpm - Max.
+Torque: 166 Nm at 3,500 rpm - Recommended retail price Germany: from 42,595 euros plus transport and bodywork fee (560 euros) - Recommended retail price Austria: from 49,995 euros incl. transport and bodywork fee - Warranty: 4 years - Estimated availability in Germany/Austria: October 2019

-CVO Street Glide • Displacement: 1923 cm3 • Power: 78 kW (106 HP) at 5,450 rpm • Max. torque: 171 Nm at 3,750 rpm • Recommended retail price in Germany: from 39,995 euros plus transport and installation fee (560 Euro) • Recommended retail price Austria: from 46,995 euros including transport and assembly fee • Guarantee: 4 years • Expected availability in Germany/Austria: October 2019
+CVO Street Glide - Displacement: 1923 cm3 - Power: 78 kW (106 hp) at 5,450 rpm - Max.
+Torque: 171 Nm at 3,750 rpm - Recommended retail price Germany: from EUR 39,995 plus transport and bodywork fee (EUR 560) - Recommended retail price Austria: from EUR 46,995 incl. transport and bodywork fee - Warranty: 4 years - Estimated availability in Germany/Austria: October 2019

-Hello, mmh, what is that?
-Colors, a half-baked S, fat tourers and technology that I've gotten from ktm, etc. For years now for 10t and up, they cost 3 times as much here...Where are the new bikes?
-Harley is becoming priceless and you should shed some light on the myth of good resale value... anyone who has ever wanted to sell a Harley will notice painfully that the iron is simply no longer of any use... and removing and installing the battery on the new softtails is an imposition... to me Isn't it all too much adulation...byebye one less customer
+Moin, mmh what is that?
+Colors, a half-baked S, fat tourer and technology that I get at ktm, etc. For years I've been getting them for 10t and up, but here they cost 3 times as much...
+Where are the new bikes?
+Harley is becoming unaffordable and the myth of the good resale value should be examined...anyone who has ever wanted to sell a Harley realizes painfully that the iron simply doesn't bring anything anymore...and the battery removal and installation on the new softtails is an imposition...to me it's all too much adulation...one customer less....

-Well then have fun at KTM...
+Well then, have fun with KTM...

-I bought a brand new 1190 Adventure 4 years ago: after three months the display was broken... the ABS failed twice...
-If you have a suitcase or a top case on it, you should never go faster than 150 km/ h drive because it starts to commute... over 170 km/h is life-threatening!
+I bought a brand new 1190 Adventure 4 years ago: After three months, the display was defective...
+The ABS failed twice...
+If you have panniers or a top case on it, you should never ride faster than 150 km/h, as it starts to oscillate... over 170 km/h is life-threatening!
+And when I sold it after a year, KTM had reduced the new price by almost € 4,000... so the resale value was zero!

-And when I sold it after a year, KTM had reduced the new price by almost €4,000... so resale value was zero!
 As I said: Have fun with the KTM!
-Just don't be upset if you get overtaken by a Harley while traveling :)
+Just don't be annoyed if you are overtaken by a Harley while traveling 🙂